DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 Yeah, so I think your archive is a good thing.
 I think we’ll do that with this when we make a next change, we’ll, put it somewhere so someone can look at it, and I, can imagine over time that we’ll run out of things that we can do with this site for one particular purpose, and we might just start to explore other things, which we’ve, done together.

-In another podcast, we did a whole series looking at somebody.
+In another chat, we did a whole series looking at somebody.
 And how they might build their site.
 That’s, so we might do this more practically with this.
 So yeah, let’s talk a little bit more about then the, format of the show where we intend to go with it.
 Okay.
 I, there’s not much to say ’cause you actually covered the fact that it’s going in two forms and that I might do some other videos.

 I think frequency of the show, we’re going to just keep that.
 Wide open.
 We’re going to do ’em as we want for, so we don’t burden ourselves.
 But also for me, I think for the quality, if we’re, going to try and.
 Cover the stuff that we’re gonna cover now, which is big changes there when we’re probably gonna need to represent the experts properly.

 And that means catching up as we’re learning.
 So it might take a bit of time between various episodes.
 I think so, yeah.
 We’ll keep on loose

-\[00:11:40\] **Nathan Wrigley:** Podcast episodes that both of us have recorded so far have been on a real regular cadence, but we decided just for the.
-The purposes of this podcast that it, will come out when it comes out.
+\[00:11:40\] **Nathan Wrigley:** chat episodes that both of us have recorded so far have been on a real regular cadence, but we decided just for the.
+The purposes of this chat that it, will come out when it comes out.

 So if we don’t do an episode for several weeks, that doesn’t mean it’s gone away.
-Keep it in your.
-Podcast player of choice, but it will come round at some point when we manage to get around to doing an episode.
+Keep it in your. chat player of choice, but it will come round at some point when we manage to get around to doing an episode.
 I think the intention right at the beginning is to get a few recorded so that they will have a regular cadence.

 Sure.
 Because obviously we have, more inspiration at this point, but, we’ll, see how this goes.
 So that’s in terms of the frequency, but why the name, why no script show.
 That’s on you, David.